falk-werner/openssl-example/doc/self_signed.md

 X509_sign(cert, key, EVP_sha256());
 ```

-One every field of the `X509` struct is set, the certificate can be signed.
+Once every field of the `X509` struct is set, the certificate can be signed.
 Every certificate is a signed using the private key of the issuer.
 Since
 this is a self-signed certificate, the previously created private key
 is used.